ugr-sail/sinergym/docs/source/pages/output.rst

 Output format
 ###############

-When a simulation is run, this generate a directory called ``Eplus-env-<env_name>-res<num_simulation>``.
+When a simulation is running, this generates a directory called ``Eplus-env-<env_name>-res<num_simulation>``.
 The content of this directory is the result of the simulation and we have:

 ::